-This edition was published by InterMix on December 13, 2016 and has 172 pages.
+This paranormal romance, short stories that was published by InterMix on December 13, 2016 and has 172 pages.

 Twenty-fourth (Feehan’s 27) in the Dark Carpathians paranormal romance series and revolving around a race of people who long for a lifemate, turning evil vampire if they don’t find her.
 The couple focus is on Blaze McGuire and Maksim Volkov.